-Report Reveals Widespread Sexual Abuse By Over 300 Priests In PA
+Report Reveals Widespread Sexual Abuse By Over 300 Priests In Pennsylvania

 A long-awaited grand jury investigation into clergy sexual abuse in Pennsylvania was released Tuesday in an interim, redacted form.
 The report detailed decades of alleged misconduct and cover-ups in six of the state's eight Roman Catholic dioceses.